Wine Education

 Sauvignon Blanc is renowned for its aromatic fruit flavours and crisp acidity.
 But not all vintages were created equal.
 A cooler vintage will highlight green grass and asparagus characters in the wine, while a warmer vintage coaxes out those distinctive tropical fruit and passionfruit notes.

-The Sav Blanc grape is OLD.
+3. The Sauvignon Blanc grape is OLD.
 Like, really old

 Remember good ol’ 1534?
 Neither do we.
 But perhaps we should, given this is the year Sauvignon Blanc was first recorded in France.
 In the 500 years since, it’s spread like a vine to all corners of the globe, from Australia to New Zealand and from Chile to North America (where it’s often called Fumé Blanc).